Purbasha222/SCT_WD_1/README.md

 - Showcases an Italian restaurant with a clean and warm aesthetic.

-- Includes sections like Home, About, Contact, and Menu.
+- Includes sections like Home, About, Contact.

 📱 **Fully Responsive**